NathanPimenta/Facial_Emotion_Detection/README.md

 - Use `test.py` or `testdata.py` for quick experiments (they use `config.py` paths now).
 Those are simple scripts for webcam or single-image evaluation.

-Next steps I can help with

-- Make imports lazy so `app.py` can be imported without the ML stack installed.
-- Add a small pytest-based test suite with mocked model predictions for CI.
-- Add Dockerfile and a compose setup to run the API + Streamlit together in containers.

-If you'd like me to make any of those changes now, tell me which one and I'll apply the edits and run fast checks.